-Locate the Mode Select Panel at the left of the Main OCS Screen.
+Locate the Mode Select Panel at the lower left of the Main OCS Screen.

-Six mode selections are available.
-The primary modes of MBTS operation include the CW Mode, the Constant Range Ring Mode, and the Azimuth Gated Target Mode.
-MBTS calibration functions are accomplished through the use of the Cal Settings / Antenna Pattern Mode, the Off-Boresight Calibration Mode, and the Absolute Output Power Calibration Mode.
-The Standby/Diagnostics Mode is used to implement and display the results of MBTS self-diagnostic routines.
+Eight mode selections are available.
+The primary modes of MBTS operation include the CW Mode, the Reference Mode, the Constant Range Ring Mode, the Azimuth Gated Target Mode, and the Interrogation Generation and Reply Detection Mode.
+MBTS calibration functions are accomplished through the use of the Cal Settings / Antenna Pattern Mode, and the Off-Boresight Calibration Mode.
+The Standby/Diagnostics Mode is used to implement and display the results of MBTS selfdiagnostic routines.
 A complete description of each operating mode can be found within Section 2.3 of the System Operations/Training Manual.